 These two articles help set the stage for these Lab Notes:

 The Potential Merits of an Itemized OS is an article that illustrates many of the concepts explored in the earlier Lab Notes, brought together into one cohesive concept.

 How I approach my core work is an article that discusses how I approach my core work as independent research, and the purpose of these Lab Notes in how they contribute to that work.

 It is the goal of these Lab Notes to explore how personal computing might be improved in order to expand human capacity to think, create, collaborate, and do.

 Much of what we explore will revolve around new and renewed ideas for the user environment of the operating system of the future.
 We will also explore how software is built, the business of software development, and a few other related topics.

-These Lab Notes will be published each week on Saturday or Sunday.
+These Lab Notes will be published regularly.
 In general, they will be short, seeking to quickly but meaningfully illustrate a discrete topic, insight, or experiment that has come out of my research.
 I hope to as often as possible include demos, live or in video, that bring the topic to life on your screen.

 Some of the Lab Notes will build on each other, and some will present new starting points for exploring possible answers to our key questions.